#WorldEggDay: Here Are 7 Health Benefits Of Eating This ‘SuperFood’ Regularly

 2. Increase ‘good’ cholesterol

+Eggs are indeed high in cholesterol.
 In fact, a single egg contains 212 mg, which is over half of the recommended daily intake of 300 mg.
+However, it’s important to keep in mind that cholesterol in the diet doesn’t necessarily raise cholesterol in the blood.

-Eating eggs can help you to increase the High-Density Lipoprotein (HDL) which is also known as good cholesterol.
 A single egg contains 212 mg, which is over half of the recommended daily intake of 300 mg.
-Higher levels of HDL lower down the risk of heart disease, stroke, and other health problems.
-Studies have shown that consuming two eggs per day for six weeks have helped in enhancing HDL level by 10%.
+Higher levels of HDL lower the risk of heart disease, stroke, and other health problems.
+Studies have shown that consuming two eggs per day for six weeks has helped in enhancing HDL levels by 10%.

-3.Beneficial for the eyes
+3. Beneficial for the eyes

-It accumulates in the eye where these nutrients protect against some types of harmful, high-energy wavelengths of light.
+It accumulates in the eye, where these nutrients protect against some types of harmful, high-energy wavelengths of light.
 Getting enough lutein and zeaxanthin is therefore very important from childhood onwards throughout the life cycle.

-4.Provide the best quality protein
+4. Provide the best quality protein

 5. Lower risk of heart disease